aledeg/xExtension-RedditImage/README.md

 # xExtension-RedditImage
 A FreshRSS extension to process Reddit feeds

-If the the link in the content is recognized, the content is replaced by the linked resource (images or videos).
+If the link in the content is recognized, the content is replaced by the linked resource (images or videos).
 If the link in the content is not recognized, the link used in the title is modified to link to the content resource instead of the reddit comment page.

 At the moment, the following resources are recognized: